albertkantwi/react-portfolio/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Portofolio-Graciano
+# 📖 Albert's Portfolio
  <a name="about-project"></a>

-**Portofolio-Graciano**,Is a project that showcases about me, and portal that connect me with the exterior.
+**Abert's Portfolio**,Is a project that showcases about me, my works, and portal that connect me with the exterior.

 ## 🛠 Built With <a name="built-with"></a>